-Commune with polar bears and enjoy a dog-sled ride with a backdrop of the mystical northern lights.
+Walk with Polar Bears in the Arctic and enjoy a dog-sled ride with a backdrop of the mystical northern lights

-FiveZero’s Polar Bear Photographic Safari brings you to the magical town of Churchill, for an experience you’ll never forget.
-Nestled between the banks of Hudson Bay and the Churchill River in Northern Manitoba, it is known as the Polar Bear capital of the world and is one of the best places to view the Northern Lights.
-On the short flight to Churchill, keep an eye out for caribou, seals, wolves and of course these “Great Ice Bears”.
+FiveZero’s Polar Bear Safari brings you to the magical town of Churchill, Canada, for an experience you’ll never forget.
+Nestled between the banks of Hudson Bay and the Churchill River in Northern Manitoba, it is known as the Polar Bear capital of the world, and is one of the best places to view the Northern Lights.
+Your lodge is situated a short flight north of this quaint town, surrounded only by the Arctic and it’s inhabitants.
+Wandering Polar Bears walk right up to, and in front of the lodge 24 hours a day, often followed by the snow white arctic foxes scurrying along.

-Ready to get rugged and remote?
-This is a safari catering to the dedicated wildlife photographer willing to spend long hours in the field getting up close and personal with Arctic wildlife.
-Your photos will have stunning backdrops with the sea, snow, and ice.
-Furthermore we are afforded an exceptional number of clear nights for capturing the elusive Northern Lights.
-Evenings are spent near the fireplace downloading images, sharing the day’s adventures, or taking in an informative lecture or slide show.
+Evenings are spent near the fireplace sharing the day’s adventures, or taking in an informative lecture or slide show.
 While you’re there don’t forget to do a little dog sledding or heli-tour to make this magical experience complete.

 Contact us for more information.